 Initial document number

-These drop-down menus specify the start and end dates of the period to which the imported data refer.
+Enter the start and end date of the period to which the imported transactions refer.

-- Monthly - transactions are grouped by month
+- Monthly - groups the transactions by month.

-If more than one category is grouped on a single account but the user needs separate transactions for each category, this cell must be activated; then the program will create transactions for each category.
-When VAT codes are used, transactions will be created not only by category, but also for each different VAT code in the same category.
+If several categories are grouped into a single account in the accounting, but separate transactions are desired for each category, this box must be activated; the program creates recordings for each category.
+When using VAT codes, postings are created not only by category, but also by different VAT codes for the same category.

-When the user is working on an accounting file with VAT, the calculations of the VAT may result slightly different.
-If the transaction amounts have been inserted as net amounts, the balance of the cash account may also be different because of rounding differences.
+When you have an accounting with VAT, the VAT calculations may be slightly different.
+If the transaction amounts are entered net, the cash account balance may also differ due to rounding differences.

-The accounting file is updated with the data of the Cash book.
+The accounting file is updated with the cash register data.